AvanzaBank/heartbeat-agent/README.md

 # heartbeat-agent

-Java agent for sending periodic heartbeats to a HTTP endpoint.
+Java agent for sending periodic heartbeats to an HTTP endpoint.
 Useful for keeping track of which applications are alive or keeping an inventory of all your applications.

+The agent has no dependencies.
+Hence, there is no risk for version conflicts with any third party libraries you may be running.

 ## Installation